“Labor Omnia Vincit” McKay Law

 Riding Gear and Damages

-Evidence of wearing appropriate riding gear supports the case.
+Evidence of wearing appropriate riding gear defeats certain defenses.

 The Underinsured Motorist Problem